Hello (Chinese company): Funding and growth

 In a series of fundraising rounds dating back to 2016, Hellobike has raised over US$1.8 billion from investors.
 Ant Group, the company's largest single investor, holds an estimated 36 percent share in Hellobike.

-In the highly-competitive Chinese bike sharing market, Hellobike's primary rival is Mobike.
+In 2018, the company renamed itself as HelloChuxing.
+By 2020, it emerged as one of the China's largest bike-sharing operators, alongside Meituan Bike and Didi Qingju, with approximately 8 million bikes in China's smaller cities and towns.